 It is the responsibility of the student to self-identify as a student with a disability.

-Students must contact SSD to schedule an appointment with the program director to register for services.
+Students must contact OAS to schedule an appointment with an OAS counselor to register for services.
 It is the responsibility of the student to provide documentation (see documentation guidelines) to support the individual’s request for any accommodations.

-Students need to 1) complete the SSD Intake form, 2) submit documentation of disability that supports request for accommodation and 3) meet with an SSD counselor who will conduct an interactive process with you to discuss your application for services.
-4) Final determination of recommended accommodations will be reviewed for approval by the Director of the program.
+Students need to 1) complete the OAS application, 2) submit documentation of disability that supports request for accommodation and 3) meet with an OAS counselor who will conduct an interactive process with you to discuss your application for services.

 Students diagnosed with a disability that request services or accommodations are required to provide appropriate and current documentation.
 In the case of multiple disabilities, students must provide documentation for each disability for which accommodations are requested.
 Prior documentation such as an Individualized Education Program (IEP) or a history of receiving accommodations from a former school does not necessarily validate the need for services or continuation of accommodations at the university level.
 However, this history can be attached to the current documentation as part of a comprehensive assessment battery.
 The determination of reasonable accommodations on campus is based on satisfying the documentation guidelines outlined below and a clear demonstration of the functional limitations on his or her performance in an academic setting.
 These guidelines apply for all disability types recognized by the ADA.